wswebcreation/protractor-image-comparison/README.md

 - automatically exclude a statusbar during screencomparison (mobile only)
 - taking a screenshot directly from canvas, tnx to [tuomas2](https://github.com/tuomas2), see [here](https://github.com/wswebcreation/protractor-image-comparison/blob/master/docs/index.md#saveelementelement-tag-options--promise). **!!This isn't supported in IE11 and Safari 9!!**
 - use a tolerance property called `saveAboveTolerance` that prevents saving result image to diff folder, tnx to [IgorSasovets](https://github.com/IgorSasovets )**
-- **NEW**, more accurate comparison with 2 new methods called `ignoreLess` and `ignoreNothing`.
+- more accurate comparison with 2 new methods called `ignoreLess` and `ignoreNothing`.
 These 2 methods compare with different `red, green, blue, alpha, minBrightness and maxBrightness`
-- **NEW**, more accurate percentage.
+- more accurate percentage.
 In previous releases the mismatch was with max with 2 digits.
 With `rawMisMatchPercentage:true`, you can have a result like `0.69803221`
+- **NEW**, clearFolder to delete runtime folder (actual & diff) on initialisation

 Comparison is based on [ResembleJS](https://github.com/Huddle/Resemble.js).
 If you want to compare images online you can check the [online tool](https://huddleeng.github.io/Resemble.js/)